bgd-labs/aave-proposals/src/AaveV3PolCRVRiskParams_20230702/CHAOS-LABS-RISK-PARAMETERS-UPDATE-CRV-AAVE-V3-POLYGON.md

 | CRV   | LT        | 80            | 75             |
 | CRV   | LTV       | 75            | 70             |

-## Next Steps

-1. Following community feedback, submit the ARFC for a snapshot vote for final approval.
-2. If consensus is reached, submit an Aave Improvement Proposal (AIP) to implement the proposed updates.

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).